sonoilconte/imdb-emotions/README.md

 }
 ```

 To run the app locally yourself, create a .env file where you specify `EMOTIONS_HOST`, `IMDB_HOST`, `RAPID_API_KEY`.
 Visit Rapid API for docs on the APIs and your key.

 ### Tests

-I'm using [https://www.npmjs.com/package/supertest](supertest) to make test requests to the API.
+I'm using [supertest](https://www.npmjs.com/package/supertest) to make test requests to the API.
 If you are running the app locally and would like to run the API tests, make sure Mocha is installed,
-and run ~npm test~.
+and run `npm test`.

 ### Rate Limiting
-The [https://www.npmjs.com/package/bottleneck](bottleneck) library is used to limit the rate of outgoing requests to the vendor APIs.
+The [bottleneck](https://www.npmjs.com/package/bottleneck) library is used to limit the rate of outgoing requests to the vendor APIs.
 The bottleneck is currently set to limit outgoing requests to a maximum of 1 concurrent request and
 a maximum of 1 outgoing request per second.
-Requests will remain queued in app until the bottleneck is clear.